statikfintechllc/Ascend-Institute/About Us/OPEN_FUNDING_PROPOSAL.md

 ## Why Now?

 The core system is live.
 It:
-- Installs and launches autonomously
+- Installs and launches(Has CLI and Dashboard, CLI launches, Still Debugging nlp, full dashboard is in the works)
-- Tracks state, vector memory, tasks, and execution
+- Tracks state, vector memory, tasks, and execution(On paper)
 - Includes a roadmap through mutation, NLP, scraping, and signal intelligence

 It is **ready to evolve** into a persistent agent with retraining, planning, and code synthesis across self-contained loops.
+Everything is present and Almost fully wired.

-But without new hardware and persistent storage, the loop cannot scale.
+But without me being able to run Devops full time, the loop cannot scale.

 ---